 In Our Own Voice volunteers get the opportunity to share their story of living in recovery.
 IOOV presenters talk to various groups to help end the stigma associated with mental illnesses.
 People who hear an IOOV presentation are able to leave with the knowledge that mental illnesses are treatable.

-Family-to-Family is an 8 week educational class for families or caregivers of someone living with a mental illness.
-Facilitators are trained by NAMI Indiana staff .
+Family-to-Family Facilitators lead the 8 week educational class for families or caregivers of someone living with a mental illness.
+Facilitators are trained by NAMI Indiana staff.
 Two trained facilitators will lead classes in their local community.

-Peer-to-Peer is an 8 week educational class that helps people who are in or looking to live in recovery with their mental illness.
-As a facilitator you and another person will lead the class in learning ways to cope and maintain recovery.
+Peer-to-Peer Facilitators lead the 8 week educational class that helps people who are in or looking to live in recovery with their mental illness.
+As a facilitator you and another peer presenter will lead the class in learning ways to cope and maintain recovery.
 Peer-to-Peer facilitators are trained through NAMI Indiana.

 NAMI Family support group facilitators lead our family support groups for families and friends of people who are living with a mental illness.
-Various Support groups are held all around the state and are offered free to adults.
+Support groups are held all around the state and are offered free to adults.
 Facilitators are trained by NAMI Indiana staff to help families problem solve and provide an empathetic ear.

-Connects is a support group for people living with mental illnesses.
-Various Connections support groups are held all over the state.
-As a Connections facilitator you must have a diagnosed mental illness and be living in recovery.
-NAMI Indiana holds an annual training to become a support group facilitator.
+Connections support group facilitators lead our support groups for people living with mental illnesses.
+Connections support groups are held all over the state.
+Connections facilitators are peers living in recovery.
+NAMI Indiana holds trainings throughout the year for people interested in becoming a support group facilitator.